 Walking up and down the town’s steep hills is an excellent way to drink in the scenery and the town’s history.
 But another way to explore the city is through a 4.5-hour tour – the Historic Tour of Jerome.

 If you are searching for a highly-rated room with an incredible atmosphere in the center of town, check out The Clinkscale, a mining-era hotel, restaurant, and bar.
 This 1880s hotel is within walking distance of most shops and tour meeting places.

 See Related: Things to Do in Page, Arizona

 Location: Hull Avenue., Jerome, AZ 86331

 In 1905, the Jerome Sliding Jail was built into a hill, and since Jerome had been dubbed the Wickedest Town in the West, its inmates included gamblers, drunks, claim jumpers, prostitutes, and gunfighters.
 The jailhouse was well-used.

 In the 1930s, extreme and constant excavation during the mining boom caused extensive landslides.
 These landslides caused entire sections of Jerome’s business district to collapse and slide downhill.
 The Jerome Sliding Jail now stands roughly 200 feet from where it was initially built.

 Today, the old-fashioned jail’s dilapidated buildings and stone rubble are stabilized and fenced off.
-Reminiscent of an Old Hollywood Western, the attraction is one of the best things to see in Jerome.
+Reminiscent of an Old Hollywood Western, the attraction is one of Jerome’s best things to see.
 The Wild West Jailhouse is a slice of Americana and the Old West and a fun thing to do in Jerome with kids.
 And best of all, it’s free to visit.